This page covers Trusted Adviser (TA) disclosure consents as per the requirements in rule 1.10C and the associated consumer experience data standards.

 Trusted adviser disclosure consents allow consumers to consent to an accredited data recipient, or CDR representative who holds their CDR data as service data, disclosing their CDR data outside the CDR system with certain professionals.
 These are professions that are considered to be appropriately regulated to receive CDR data, particularly due to consumer protection mechanisms that form part of their regulatory framework.
 This model facilitates access to relevant data for those working within these professions while ensuring that disclosure of data can only occur with a consumer’s consent.

-In accordance with CDR Rule 1.10C, the accredited data recipient or CDR representative:
+In accordance with rule 1.10C, the accredited data recipient or CDR representative:

 - can invite a CDR consumer to nominate one or more trusted advisers.

-- has taken reasonable steps to confirm that the trusted adviser is a member of one of the classes outlined in CDR Rule 1.10C(2).
+- has taken reasonable steps to confirm that the trusted adviser is a member of one of the classes outlined in rule 1.10C(2).

 - must not make a trusted advisor disclosure consent a condition for supply of the goods or services requested by the CDR consumer, except where the only good or service that is requested by the CDR consumer is for CDR data to be collected from a data holder and provided to a trusted adviser.